natedey/RINRUS/bin/README.md

--c FILE         atom info file (default: res_atoms.dat) -unfrozen ATS   residues to unfreeze (Chain:resID:<CA/CB/CACB>) -model N        specify which model to create (number or 'max')
+-c FILE         atom info file (default: res_atoms.dat) -unfrozen ATS   residues to unfreeze (Chain:resID:<CA/CB/CACB>) -model N        specify which model to create (number or 'max') -mustadd	fragment(s) that must be in model (Chain:resID:<S/N/C/S+N/S+C/N+C/S+N+C>)
 ```

 If no model is specified, the script will generate the entire "ladder" of possible models by adding residues based on their order in `res_atoms.dat`, otherwise only the model containing N residues will be created (or the maximal model if 'max' is specified).
 For each model, the files `res_N.pdb`, `res_N_froz_info.dat` and `res_N_atom_info.dat` are created.

 If canonical residues are included in the seed, you can unfreeze CA and/or CB in these residues with the unfrozen flag.
 Specify the carbon atoms to unfreeze as CA, CB or CACB.

+The mustadd flag is used to define groups that must be in the model but are not part of the seed (e.g. metal coordinating residues or groups covalently bonded to the seed).
+These are included independently of what is in `res_atoms.dat` so the model numbers might double count some groups.

 ### Capping the truncation sites with hydrogens